Introduction

 When you purchase the IncomeSecure rider, a Benefit Base is set up for your rider.
 The benefit base starts with the account value and is increased by additional purchase payments and rollup credits.

-However, a withdrawal from your Accumulated Value will reduce the rider’s Income Base (and thus the amount of future Lifetime Income Withdrawals) proportionally.
-For example, withdrawing 10 percent from your Accumulated Value will reduce your Income Base by 10 percent, too.
+However, a withdrawal from your Accumulated Value will reduce the rider’s Benefit Base (and thus the amount of future Lifetime Income Withdrawals) proportionally.
+For example, withdrawing 10 percent of your Accumulated Value will also reduce your Benefit Base by 10 percent.

 Rollup Credit - At the end of each year during the 10-year rollup period, the current benefit base is increased by 10% of all purchase payments received in the first contract year, including any applicable purchase payment bonuses.
 The rollup credit for a purchase payment received after the start of the first contract year will be prorated.
 Rollup credits are not applied to purchase payments received after the first contract year.